Wemubis/Guardia-Ansible_P10/README.md

 <br>

 #### USERS
 For this part, I've written a [playbook](playbooks/usr.yml) that creates a user on the target machine and assigns them a random password.
-Then, it saves the credentials in a [VAULT](#vault) (next section).
+Then, it saves the credentials in a [[README#VAULT|vault]] (next section).

 First, I generate a random 12-character alphanumeric password:
 ```yaml